RB-Lab/tribalizm/docs/specs.md

     their charism & wisdom.
 But maybe it's a good thing. ┐( ˘_˘)┌
 10. consider this: we have 10 members tribe, three of them suggest 9 ideas (3 each) and up-vote all 9.
 Thus we will have 5 quests assigned between these 3 members (each have 3-4) while other 7 passive tribesmen won't have any. ┐( ˘_˘)┌ maybe that's OK.

+## TODO

+-   fix timezones for 30 cities.
+Preserve IDs, because there are users linked to those cities already